Gunabana/CityByte/INSTALL.md

 8. After this, you will be shown your Client ID and Client secret
 9. Add `GOOGLE_OAUTH2_ID=""` and `GOOGLE_OAUTH2_SECRET=""` to the .env file with the Client ID and Client secret within their respective quotes
 10. Add the Client ID to `data-client_id=""` in login.html
+11. Follow <a href="https://developers.google.com/maps/get-started#create-project"> the guide </a> for registering for Google Maps API access.
+(While it does require credit card registration, they will not let you exceed the free limit unless you prepay or enable charges to your account; the free version allows $200 in credit each month)
+12. Add `GOOGLE_API_KEY=""` to the .env file with the new API key

 #### 6. Set-up REDIS
 * Follow the instructions in [Getting Started](https://redis.io/docs/getting-started/) to Install Redis in your local environment.